 Since then I have climbed the Black Mountain many times.
 The National Trust took it over and installed a raised walkway over the bog that leads to the most magnificent viewpoint.
 A view over all of Belfast that would still your soul: the docks with its famous yellow cranes; the ships coming and going; Milltown Cemetery in the west; Stormont in blocks of white lego to the east; Scrabo tower placed on a hill like a chess piece; the narrow inlet of Strangford Lough glistening; and (if the weather is good enough) the outline of the Mourne Mountains away to the south.

 From time to time, everyone needs to find their Black Mountain: a view from on high, a bit of perspective, and, most importantly, a place of peace and quiet.
 There have been awfully sad memories from twenty years ago brought back to me this week.
 I cried all over again for 29 people I never knew who died in Omagh.
 I felt despondent about bonfires burnt not to commemorate but to insult.
-Yet, from a higher view, I’m quite sure I can see that mountains are moving, that the ignorant crowd is getting smaller, that the ways of hate are dispersing.
+Yet, from a higher view, I’m quite sure I can see that mountains are moving, the ignorant crowd is getting smaller, the ways of hate are dispersing.

 From ‘An Ulster Reckoning’ by, John Hewitt